Frequently Asked Questions about Debt Agreements (Part 9)

 - Have an income, divisible assets and debts less than set threshold amounts.
 These amounts are indexed twice annually in line with CPI.

 Why would my creditors want to accept my Debt Agreement proposal?

-Under a Debt Agreement, your creditors are likely to receive more of their debt back than if you went into a Part X or Bankruptcy.
+Under a Debt Agreement, your creditors are likely to receive more of their debt back than if you went into Bankruptcy.
 Additionally, costs to the creditor are generally lower than if they were to seek repayment of the debt themselves.
 Creditors may also give weight to the fact that you are making a genuine effort to repay the most you can afford in the circumstances.